Essential dimension via prismatic cohomology: Torus embeddings and Shimura varieties

 \subsection{Cohomology of generalized Heisenberg groups}

-\begin{para} In this subsection, we will be concerned with central extensions of finitely generated abelian groups, which are either free abelian, or elementary abelian $p$-groups.
+\begin{para} In this subsection, we will be concerned with central extensions of abelian groups, which are either finitely generated free abelian pro-$p$-groups , or elementary abelian $p$-groups.
 We begin by considering a central extension of elementary abelian $p$-groups

 Such extensions are classified by the cohomology group \cite[\S 10]{BensonCarlson}